deepakhj/cadent/docs/writers.md

     cache_max_time_in_cache

 for the `writer.options` section lets you tune this value.
 The default value is 1 hour (`cache_max_time_in_cache=60m`)

+### SubWriters

+Currently there is support for "double writing" which simply means writing to 2 places at the same time (any more then that and things can get abused at high volume).
+Each writer gets it's own cache/queue/etc. Which means that the RAM requiements (and CPU) are doubled in the worst case (it depends on the subwriter config of course).
+This was mostly meant for writing to your long term storage, and publishing events to kafka.
+Or as a migration path for moving from one storage system to another.

+### Shutdown

+On shutdown (basically a SIGINT), since there can be lots of data still in the cache phase of things.
+Cadent will attempt to Flush all the data it has into the writers.
+It this in "full blast" mode, which means it will simply write as fast as it can.
+If There are many thousands of metrics in RAM this can take some time (if you have multiple resolutions and/or in triggered rollup mode things need to do these writes too so more time).
+So expect loads on both the cadent host and the DB system to suddenly go bonkers.

 ### Writer Schemas